iqbalyarkhan/old-website/content/2020-06-26--Knapsack-Problems.md

     }
 }
 ```
+Running time for the memoized version is $O(CN)$ where $C$ is the capacity of the sack and $N$ is the number of items we're asked to process.

 Ok, so we've seen how we can use recursion and memoization to reduce our running time.
 We're always asking ourselves, can we do better?
 What is the one glaring thing in the solution above that we can improve?
 We can try and get rid of the recursive calls that we have in this solution since a recursive call stack can get pretty large for larger inputs.